25 Things You Didn’t Know About Studying Medicine

 12. You may not know exactly what kind of doctor you want to be until the end of medical school

-Perhaps you’ve always dreamed of being an orthopaedic surgeon.
+Perhaps you’ve always dreamed of being an orthopedic surgeon.
 Or maybe you’ve had your sights set on cardiology for years.
 Even if you feel certain of pursuing a particular field, it’s very common for medical students to have a change of heart, midway.
 Some don’t even know their chosen field exists until halfway through.

 13. When you choose a specialty, you are pretty much choosing it for life

 Medicine isn’t like most careers, where you can move around different roles within a field, or even change fields completely without a ton of time and schooling.
-You can’t go from being a general pediatrician to a surgeon without devoting many years and finance to more education.
+You can’t go from being a general pediatrician to a surgeon without devoting many years and finances to more education.
 So think carefully when you do make that decision.

 14. Your Family Will Ask You for Medical Advice (Even in your first year)